 As with the Dyess AFB Alternative, soil disturbance from multiple projects may result in additional impacts on soil and water resources.
 Airfield drainage corrections and relocation of the Arnold Gate and associated structures could potentially cause soil erosion and related sedimentation and transport of contaminants to water features on and near Whiteman AFB.
 The activities could also result in increased impervious surface area and stormwater runoff.
 The potential for such impacts would be minimized by implementing erosion control, sediment control, and stormwater management measures.

-All ground-disturbing activities would be subject to applicable BMPs, and procedures identified in the Whiteman AFB SWPPP and SPCC Plan, applicable requirements in the construction general permit for construction projects, and requirements for stormwater control and conveyance structures.
+All ground-disturbing activities would be subject to applicable BMPs, and procedures identified in the Whiteman AFB SWPPP and SPCC Plan, applicable requirements in the construction land-disturbance permit and associated SWPPPs for construction projects resulting in land disturbance greater than 1 acre, and requirements for stormwater control and conveyance structures.
 Planned projects would be reviewed to identify potential impacts on wetlands and floodplains.

-Some components of the Arnold Gate relocation project could affect jurisdictional wetlands near North Lake and Northwest Lake that were identified during 2021 survey efforts (XCEL Engineering, 2022).
-Depending on 1 final project siting, a CWA Section 404 permit could be required.
-With appropriate 2 management and mitigation measures in place, there would be no adverse impacts to 3 on-base soil and water resources, and transport of sediments or contaminants to off-base 4 water features would be unlikely.
-With implementation of the management measures 5 discussed above, B-21 beddown actions would not appreciably affect soil or water 6 characteristics relative to baseline conditions and would therefore not contribute to 7 changes potentially related to the effects of climate change (e.g., changes to erosion 8 potential or surface water, floodplain, or wetland boundaries).
-The Whiteman AFB 9 Alternative would not have significant impacts on physical resources when combined with 10 reasonably foreseeable future actions and environmental trends.
-11
+Some components of the Arnold Gate relocation project could affect jurisdictional wetlands near North Lake and Northwest Lake (XCEL Engineering, 2023).
+Depending on final project siting, a CWA Section 404 permit could be required.
+With appropriate management and mitigation measures in place, there would be no adverse impacts to on-base soil and water resources, and transport of sediments or contaminants to off-base water features would be unlikely.

+With implementation of the management measures discussed above, B-21 beddown actions would not appreciably affect soil or water characteristics relative to baseline conditions and would therefore not contribute to changes potentially related to the effects of climate change (e.g., changes to erosion potential or surface water, floodplain, or wetland boundaries).
+The Whiteman AFB Alternative would not have significant impacts on physical resources when combined with reasonably foreseeable future actions and environmental trends.